-As apartments have increased in size over the last decade, so too has their level of sophistication in terms of interior decoration.
+As apartments have increased in size over the last decade, so too has their level of sophistication in terms of luxury apartment design.
 The cramped bed-sit has now been replaced by towers of large-scale living spaces with multiple rooms, high ceilings and architectural detailing.
 Similarly, as room dimensions have changed, so has the interiors style and there are no strict rules about mixing up furnishings from different periods.

 Today, the Art Deco motifs of the 1920s – the Great Gatsby glory days with its distinctive lacquered wood, geometric shapes, highly polished metals and romantic lighting – could sit happily next to the classic curves of Louis Bergere furniture and Hermes accessories.

 Meanwhile, Colonial influences of uncluttered spaces; handcrafted pine, birch or maple furniture, and touches of fresh indoor greenery would complement the simplicity of the Shaker style.
 This movement from the 1700s was founded on the maxim “beauty rests on utility” and its signature interior hallmarks include pale paint shades and exceptionally well crafted furniture (often made from cherry wood), and a total lack of unnecessary decoration.
 There was also the provision for lots of storage space, keeping rooms clutter-free and functional, yet beautiful in their simplicity.